Surrogacy Law Solicitors

 The surrogate entrusts the welfare of the child she’s carrying to the intended parents, and they trust her to transfer parental rights.
 For the agreement to work, communication and empathy is a must – on both sides of the relationship.

-If you’re considering using a surrogate or you’re in a surrogacy agreement, you should seek specialist legal advice as early as possible.
-We help single people, same sex and heterosexual couples, and can advise you on all aspects of UK and international surrogacy.
+If you’re considering using a surrogate or you’re in a surrogacy agreement, you should seek specialist legal advice from a surrogacy solicitor as early as possible.
+Our expert surrogacy lawyers help single people, same sex and heterosexual couples, and can advise you on all aspects of UK and international surrogacy.

 The surrogate’s right